jorgebucaran/hyperapp/docs/lifecycle-events.md

 The onremove event is fired when the element is going to be removed from the DOM.

+When using `onremove`, you will most likely need the [node](/docs/virtual-nodes.md) to also be [keyed](/docs/keys.md).
+If not, the elements removed are not guaranteed to correspond to any particular node.
+As a consequence, `onremove` may not work for the topmost element of your [view](/docs/view.md).

 You are responsible for removing the element if you use this event.

 ```js